Lux Algo Premium Review: Honest Take After 6 Months

 - Risk management overlays - Take profit zones and stop loss suggestions

-What caught my attention initially wasn't the flashy marketing, but the fact that these indicators actually integrate with each other.
-Most Pine Script tools work in isolation, but Lux Algo's suite is designed to work together - which is pretty rare in the TradingView world.
+What caught my attention wasn't the flashy marketing, but the fact that these indicators actually work together.
+Most Pine Script tools run in isolation, but Lux Algo's suite is designed as a system - which is rare on TradingView.

 The Features That Actually Move the Needle